pldn/LDWizard-old/README.md

   - There may be a limit to the file size that can be submitted within one HTTP request without receiving a timeout signal from the server.
 - TBD: Automatically recognize the file format:
   - Not at all: the function signature determines how the file will be processed.
-  - Based on file name: `.CSV` for data imports.
+  - Based on file name: `.csv` for data imports.
   - Based on a (partial) parse of the file.

 Limiting scope:

 - Importing from non-SSL URLs (i.e., HTTP rather than HTTPS) is not supported.
 - Importing from SSL URLs on servers that do not emit the correct headers (e.g., CORS) is not supported.
-- It is not possible to import multiple source files or multiple script files.
+- It is not possible to import multiple source files.
 - Only CSV source data is supported.
 - File decompression is not supported.

 ```
 import-data(URL)
 import-data(file)
-import-script(URL)
-import-script(file)
 ```

 ### 4.2 LDWizard GUI component